Form definition

 • Start date: the start of the collection window for the form, this will usually be in April.

-• End date: the end date of the collection window for the form, this will usually be in July, a year after the start date.
+• Submission deadline: the official end date of the collection window for the form, this will usually be in July, a year after the start date.

 • Sections: the sections in the form, this block is where the bulk of the form definition will be.